chapel-lang/chapel/CONTRIBUTING.md

     git commit --amend --signoff

-If you've pushed your changes to GitHub already you'll need to force push your branch after this with git push -f.
+If you've pushed your changes to GitHub already you'll need to force push your branch after this with `git push -f`.